How long is a long-term business loan?

 Long-term lenders, on the other hand, will set a repayment timeline for years or even decades.
 For example, mortgages come with a loan repayment of 20 or 30 years.
 Personal loans are usually five to seven years.

-Usually, you’ll make monthly repayments with either long-term or short-term loans, but the debt is stretched out over a much longer timeline with long-term financing.
+Usually, you’ll make monthly repayments with either long-term or short-term loans, but the debt is stretched out over a much longer timeline with long-term funding.
 Because they involve a longer period of time, you could pay more in interest overall.

 2) The Need for Collateral